LibreTexts/ngshare/docs/user_guide/install_z2jh.rst

 After installation, Helm should give you some instructions on how to configure Z2JH.

-Configuring Z2JH to work with ngshare
+Configuring Z2JH to Work with ngshare
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``ngshare`` Helm chart should output something like this at the end of installation: